franklinqin0/blog/docs/algo/longest-substring-without-repeating-characters.md

 ### Sliding Window Using HashSet

-The idea is to use a sliding window to locate a substring, and a HashSet `st` to see if the new char is already seen previously.
+The idea is to use a sliding window to locate a substring, and a `hashset` to see if the new char is already seen previously.

 Sliding window logic: `i` is the left boundary and `j` the right boundary.
 Increase `j` by 1 if `s[j]` has not occurred in the current subarray.
 Increase `i` if `s[j]` has occurred.